Relative to the US dollar, the Australian dollar dropped close to five-year lows at the start of 2025. The AUD/USD fell to around 61.5c in January.

 What Affects The Value Of The Aussie Dollar?

-Throughout 2024, drivers of price movements for the Australian Dollar have included:
+Throughout 2025, drivers of price movements for the Australian Dollar will include:

 1. Domestic Economic Conditions.